User-Shabab/2024-GCSE-Revision/All/Sciences/Biology Paper 2.md

 #### Retina
 ```
 Packed with receptor cells, which are sensitive to both the brightness (light intensity) and the colour of light

+The cone cells are sensitive to color of light so show us color
+The rod cells are more sensitive to light but only allow to see black n white

+There is fovea, special spot on retina full of cone cells
 ```

 #### Iris
 ```
 Controls pupil diameter and the quantity of light reaching the retina

+Iris reflex:
+Making SMALLER PUPIL in HIGH LIGHT conditions - CONSTRICTED (LIGHT++)
+Making BIGGER PUPIL in LOW LIGHT conditions - DILATED (DARK++)

+Iris has 2 muscles around it
+First layer be CIRCULAR MUSCLES
+Outer part be RADIAL MUSCLES

+For SMALLER PUPIL, CIRCULAR MUSCLE contract, RADIAL MUSCLES relax (LIGHT++)
+For BIGGER PUPIL, RADIAL MUSCLE contract, CIRCULAR MUSCLES relax (DARK++)
 ```

 #### Pupil